 The Student Bursary programme at Corpus Christi College is funded by the College itself.
 No funds are received by the College from outside agencies to assist with Student Bursaries.
 The College, therefore, makes a very real and very significant contribution to assist Aboriginal families with the education of their children.

-- Applicants must provide proof to be of Aboriginal or Torres Strait Islander decent
+Applicants must provide proof to be of Aboriginal or Torres Strait Islander descent

 FORMS & Documents